Jiri Crispeyn joins the Sentiance team as Solutions Engineer

-What would you say our possibilities are for real-time dashboard visualisation?
+What would you say our possibilities are for real-time dashboard visualization?

 2016 will be the year of real-time everything.
 Real-time dashboards are rapidly finding it’s implementation in desktop and mobile apps.
 Internet of Things has a huge impact on this.
 By linking smart objects to the internet, IoT enables the exchange of data that was never possible before.

 Sentiance has powerful sensor data that is very accurate and intelligent.
-I think we have to push our limits and see how we can improve on the visualisation of our data.
+I think we have to push our limits and see how we can improve on the visualization of our data.

 In which area do you think you could contribute the most here at Sentiance?

-I obtained my bachelor’s degree in Application Development two years ago with a thesis on front-end architecture and workflow automatisation on large scale applications.
+I obtained my bachelor’s degree in Application Development two years ago with a thesis on front-end architecture and workflow automatization on large scale applications.